j98222/RepData_PeerAssessment1/PA1_template.md

 ## [1] 9354.23
 ```

-5.the median total number of steps taken per day
+5. the median total number of steps taken per day

 ```r
 median(new_sum_steps_by_day$steps)